The Town of The Blue Mountains passed an Affordability Policy for Water and Wastewater Service Extensions in 2017.

 New wells and septic systems

-Residents with older well or septic systems who connect to municipal services can avoid future repairs and maintenance costs for private wells and septic systems.
+Residents with older wells or septic systems who connect to municipal services can avoid future repairs and maintenance costs for private wells and septic systems.
 However, this benefit does not outweigh the cost of connecting to municipal services for residents who have recently installed a new well or septic system.

-The Affordability Policy states that residents who have installed or significantly upgraded a new well or septic system within 5 years can defer the payment of capital costs for a maximum of ten years.
+The Affordability Policy states that residents who have installed or significantly upgraded a new well or septic system within five years can defer the payment of capital costs for a maximum of ten years.